TylkoDemon/dear-imgui-unity/README.md

 ### Usage

 - [Add package](https://docs.unity3d.com/Manual/upm-ui-giturl.html) from git URL: [https://github.com/TylkoDemon/dear-imgui-unity.git](https://github.com/TylkoDemon/dear-imgui-unity.git) .
-- Drag a `ImGui Pass` prefab that can be found at `Packages/Dear ImGui/Resources/ImGui Pass.prefab` in to your Bootstrap/Entry scene (it invokes DontDestroyOnLoad on it self).
+- Drag an `ImGui Pass` prefab that can be found at `Packages/Dear ImGui/Resources/ImGui Pass.prefab` into your Bootstrap/Entry scene (it invokes DontDestroyOnLoad on itself).
 - When using the Universal Render Pipeline, add a `Render Im Gui Feature` render feature to the renderer asset.
 Assign it to the `render feature` field of the DearImGui component.
 - When using the HDRP, no extra setup is needed.
 Prefab is preconfigured to work just fine.
 - When using the Inbuilt Renderer, no extra setup is needed.